 Under the Wheels to Work scheme, your hire fee can include insurance, unlimited mileage, breakdown cover, maintenance, MOT, tax, protective clothing, delivery and pick up of your vehicle at the start of your hire and for scheduled servicing.

-We can sometimes include the cost of your CBT but usually this is something you will need to pay for yourself.
+There are some methods of funding your CBT but usually this is something you will need to pay for yourself.

 What happens if I damage the scooter?

 Insurance cover included with scooter hire is third party.
 All riders will sign our terms and conditions to agree to pay an excess of up to £500 in the event a bike is stolen, written off or damaged in anyway and there is no third party to claim against, so it’s very important that you secure the bike and look after it as best you can.
 If you cause damage that costs £20 to repair, that is what you will need to pay.
 Where an excess is due we will try to implement a payment plan you can afford.

 How long does it take to get a bike?

 The length of time it takes to get a bike largely depends on if you already have taken your CBT or not.
-If you have and you meet all the affordability criteria and you are quick getting your paperwork to us then we could get you on a bike in just a day or two.
+If you have and you meet all the affordability criteria and you are quick getting your paperwork to us then we could get you on a bike in less than a week.
 If you need to take a CBT, then we would aim to get you on a bike between seven to ten days.

 Is there anything I'm not allowed to do with the bike?